Russia not allowed flag or anthem after teams refuse to play World Cup playoffs | DW | 26.02.2022

 No international football matches will be played in Russia, football's global ruling body FIFA said on Sunday.

-A FIFA statement, following international condemnation of Russia's invasion of Ukraine, also said Russia would have to compete in international football under the name "Football Union of Russia (RFU)".
+Following international condemnation of Russia's invasion of Ukraine, FIFA also said Russia would have to compete in international football under the name "Football Union of Russia (RFU)".

 No flag or anthem of Russia will be used in matches where teams from the Football Union of Russia participate, FIFA added.
-A day earlier, Poland were the first country to act.
+A day earlier, Poland was the first country to act.

 "We can't pretend that nothing is happening," the country's star striker Robert Lewandowski posted on Twitter.